-- No revaluations of property, plant and equipment is projected, as this would not have a material effect on the prospective financial statements. - The debt interest rate assumption for the WRC Holdings excluding CentrePort Limited is 4.4% for the 2015/16 year and 4.78% and 5.0% for the next two years respectively after all margin costs.
-Interest rate hedging is put in place from time to time (as all debt borrowed is at floating rate) to protect against interest rate variability however, the borrowing margin is subject to market movements.
+- No revaluations of property, plant and equipment is projected, as this would not have a material effect on the prospective financial statements. - The debt interest rate assumption for the WRC Holdings excluding CentrePort Limited is 3.0% for the 2016/17 year and 3.10% and 3.30% for the next two years respectively after all margin costs.
+Interest rate hedging is put in place from time to time (as all debt borrowed is at floating rate) to protect against interest rate variability however, the borrowing margin is subject to market movements. - There will be no changes to key legislation affecting the Group activities. - Asset lives are in accordance with the Group's Accounting Policies. - The timing of capital expenditures can vary and consequently the subsequent equity contribution from the Council will also alter as it funds the expenditures.